View on GitHub

 cat-github-watcher

-PR monitoring tool for the automated implementation phase by GitHub Copilot
+PR monitoring tool for GitHub Copilot’s automated implementation phases

 Japanese English Ask DeepWiki

-Note: This document is largely AI-generated.
-It was generated by submitting an issue to an agent.
+* This document is largely AI-generated.
+It was generated by sending issues to an agent.

 Status